Jimver/cuda-toolkit/README.md

 **Optional**
 If set, only the specified CUDA subpackages will be installed.
 Only installs specified subpackages, must be in the form of a JSON array.
-For example, if you only want to install nvcc and visual studio integration: `"['nvcc', 'visual_studio_integration']"`
+For example, if you only want to install nvcc and visual studio integration: `'["nvcc", "visual_studio_integration"]'` (double quotes required)

 Default: `'[]'`.